usds/techfar-hub-website-v3/How-To-Update/advanced-components.md

 ## Summary

-The _Summary_ component allows you to, well, summarize the main topics of a page at the top.
+The _Summary_ component allows you to summarize the main topics of a page at the top.
 This makes it easier for visitors to digest long pages.

 The majority of pages have a `<Summary></Summary>` section at the top.
 Summaries look like this: